Madagascar Hissing Cockroach

 - Austin Zoo

-- Merrist Wood Animal Management Centre & Animal Encounters
+- Merrist Wood Animal Management Centre and Animal Encounters